MarcinOrlowski/laravel-api-response-builder/extras/README.md

     ErrorCodes::RESPONSE_BUILDER_SERVICE_IN_MAINTENANCE => 'exception_handler.service_in_maintenance',

-Finally copy `Handler.php` file from `vendor/marcin-orlowski/laravel-api-response-builder/extras/` folder to your `app/Exceptions/` folder, overwriting existing handler
+Finally copy `Handler.php` file from `vendor/marcin-orlowski/laravel-api-response-builder/extras/` folder to your `app/Exceptions/` folder, overwriting existing file.

 ## Notes ##

 The above assumes you keep your codes in `ErrorCodes` class stored in `app/ErrorCodes.php` and using `App\ErrorCodes` namespace.
 If  you keep them elsewhere, then you need to edit provided `Handler.php` file and replace `App\ErrorCodes` with right namespace in the line:

     use App\ErrorCodes as ResponseBuilderErrorCodes;

-and also edit `use` entry in `config/response_builder.php` to match your setup.
+(the `as ResponseBuilderErrorCodes` must remain unaltered).
+Also edit `use` line in `config/response_builder.php` to for use proper namespace.